WebRTC-Projects-Unina/AlphabetSoupGame/README.md

 To activate audio in the pages follow these steps in chrome:
 1. Settings
-2. Priavcy and Security
+2. Privacy and Security
 3. Site Settings
 4. Additional content settings
 5. Add 'http://localhost:8181'

 To tackle:
-- add a timer
+- add words on the side during game
 - add to victory page the time that it took
-- if word is wrong play wrong sound effect ((only if I have time))
--

-Errors:
-- solution button doesnt work properly
+- deletes highlighted words after showing solution
-- last thing: upper case letter input